 Console Connection - This setting controls how you connect to the system when connecting via Console Session (browser).
 You may specify the connection protocol, username, domain, password, and port for this setting.

-Credential Caching - You may also specify additional connections to be made at lab power on, or when deliberately running the Cache Creds functionality.
+Credential Caching - You may also specify additional connections to be made at range power on, or when deliberately running the Cache Creds functionality.
 Similar to Console Connection settings, you may choose the connection protocol, username, domain, password, and port for this setting.
-This is useful for facilitating specific escalation paths throughout your lab environment.
+This is useful for facilitating specific escalation paths throughout your range environment.

 Sample Credential Caching Scenario